GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 On the other hand, I believe that an open source collaborative effort can also be successful, by leveraging the advantages of open source.
-Specifically, I propose below a community effort to construct and curate an open source data set, aiming to be exclusivly used to train open-source models.
+Specifically, I propose below a community effort to construct and curate an open source data set, aiming to be exclusively used to train open-source models.
 Also, I believe we have an advantange in the sheer number of brilliant minds and the diversity of expertise.
 By trying diverse approaches in parallel, and sharing results, we can make quick progress even though individually we have less resources available to us.